athulbiju331-design/SOC-Home-Lab-ELK-Suricata/README.md

-# 🛡️ SOC Home Lab (ELK + Suricata + Threat Intelligence)

-## 📌 Overview
+# 🛡️ ELK Stack Network Security Monitoring System

-This project demonstrates a Security Operations Center (SOC) home lab using the ELK Stack and Suricata IDS for real-time threat detection and log analysis.
+A Security Operations Center (SOC) Home Lab built on **Kali Linux** using the **ELK Stack (Elasticsearch, Logstash, Kibana)** and **Suricata IDS** for real-time network monitoring, threat detection, and threat intelligence enrichment.

+---

+## 📌 Project Overview

+This project demonstrates a complete Network Security Monitoring (NSM) solution capable of:

+- Detecting network attacks using Suricata IDS
+- Collecting logs using Filebeat
+- Processing logs with Logstash
+- Storing data in Elasticsearch
+- Visualizing alerts in Kibana
+- Enriching alerts using VirusTotal API and AlienVault OTX

+---

-## 🛠️ Tools Used
+## 🛠️ Technologies Used

+- Kali Linux
 - Elasticsearch
 - Logstash
 - Kibana